 The athletic training staff at Montevallo has also been great!
 Anything she ever needs, they are right there with her.
 Todd Carter, with Rehab Partners, Brooke's athletic trainer for years at home, has been amazing too.

 Brooke had a GREAT 2018 fall season!
 Dr. Ryan released Brooke to play just two days prior to her first game.
 Just one week later, Brooke hit her first college home run with Dr. Ryan and Kirby in attendance at the game.
-It was so special for Brooke and brought tears to my eyes because without them that wound not have been a possibility.
-Brooke still continues therapy three times a week outside of her normal softball work-outs and activities, and she is getting stronger and faster every day.
-She is almost back to her pre-surgery weight lifting maximums, and other than muscle soreness, is relatively pain free.
-Brooke remains optimistic that by the 2019 spring season she will be back at full potential.
+It was so special for Brooke and brought tears to my eyes because without them that would not have been a possibility.
+Brooke still continues therapy three times a week outside of her normal softball workouts and activities, and she is getting stronger and faster every day.
+She is almost back to her pre-surgery weight-lifting maximums, and other than muscle soreness, is relatively pain-free.
+Brooke remains optimistic that by the 2019 spring season, she will be back at full potential.